amethystaurora-robo/plasim_rare_events/README.md

 So far results are that seasonal cycle prevents importance sampling from working.

 Plasim sits in the middle of Dijkstra's hierarchy of models \cite{dijkstra2024role}. an Earth System Model of Intermediate Complexity.
 This model consists of a dynamical core based on the moist primitive equations representing conservation of momentum, mass and energy, which has been adapted from a simplified general circulation model, the Portable University Model of the Atmosphere (PUMA) \cite{fraedrich2005planet}.
 This has been coupled with systems of lower complexity including land-surface processes, vegetation, ocean and sea ice \cite{fraedrich2005planet}.
-Our version of PLASIM has included an additional functionality of the large-scale geostrophic ocean, which has been implemented by J Hardenberg (need to find a paper for this) (Can also add the parameters chosen).
-How much resolution? how many dimensions?
-How much scale?

-Plasim sits in the middle of Dijkstra's hierarchy of models \cite{dijkstra2024role}. an Earth System Model of Intermediate Complexity.
-This model consists of a dynamical core based on the moist primitive equations representing conservation of momentum, mass and energy, which has been adapted from a simplified general circulation model, the Portable University Model of the Atmosphere (PUMA) \cite{fraedrich2005planet}.
-This has been coupled with systems of lower complexity including land-surface processes, vegetation, ocean and sea ice \cite{fraedrich2005planet}.
 Our version of PLASIM has included an additional functionality of the large-scale geostrophic ocean, which has been implemented by J Hardenberg

 TODO: Read up on PLASIM